Yvonne Brill: Early life

-After completing her master's degree at the University of Southern California, Yvonne met William Brill, a research chemist, at RAND.
-The two were married within a year, and they soon moved East for William’s job at FMC Corporation.

-The couple would move wherever work took him, and Yvonne later began working part-time jobs so that she could care for their two sons, Matthew and Joseph, and a daughter, Naomi.

 Career

 Following her graduation from USC, Brill began working at Douglas Aircraft in 1945 after being recruited despite her lack of an engineering degree.
 Her main interest was in engineering, but she transferred to Douglas’ chemistry department to work with rocket propellants, rocket engines, and ramjets.
 She then began working on the Project RAND contract at Douglas where they focused on a new field of rockets, including the first American satellite.
 It is believed that Brill was the only female rocket scientist in the 1940s, which was partly what attracted her to this line of work.

 After raising her children and returning to full-time work, she took a position at RCA’s rocket subsidiary, Astro Electronics.
 Here, she developed the concept for a new rocket engine, inventing the Electrothermal Hydrazine Thruster (EHT/Resistojet) for which she holds US Patent No. 3,807,657.
 Her innovation resulted in not only higher engine performance, but also increased the reliability of the propulsion system.
 She also proposed the use of a single propellant because of the value and simplicity that it would provide.
 The reduction in propellant weight requirements enabled either increased payload capability or extended mission life.
 The Resistojet proved to be more suitable for controlling satellites’ orbit and their communication.

 Her invention became a standard in the industry and has translated into millions of dollars of increased revenue for commercial communications satellite owners.
 Large aeronautics and aviation companies including, but not limited to, RCA, GE, Lockheed Martin, and Orbital Sciences have used the EHT in their communication satellites.

 Brill contributed to the propulsion systems of TIROS, the first weather satellite; Nova, a series of rocket designs that were used in American Moon missions; Explorer 32, the first upper-atmosphere satellite; and the Mars Observer, which in 1992 almost entered a Mars orbit before losing communication with Earth.

 Between the years of 1981 and 1983, Brill also contributed to development of the rocket engines of NASA’s space shuttles.
 She finished her career at NASA, overseeing the Space Shuttle Solid Rocket Program and on the Aerospace Safety Advisory Panel.